 Why should you learn to play the xylophone?
 Well, if you are a big fan of Pink Floyd, you will know that one of the most underrated releases of the progressive band featured the xylophone and many other ‘unusual’ musical instruments.

 The xylophone may be made of wood.
 But it sure can deliver a musical experience like no other.
 The first 6 musical instruments I shared with you come from the percussion family.
 They are very easy to play because all they ever truly require is mastery of rhythm.

-Now, it is time to get to the next family of musical instruments – the wind instruments.
+Now, it is time to get to the next family of musical instruments, wind instruments.
 This is a very large grouping.
-I shall be focusing more on the easiest instruments to play.
+These are some of the easiest instruments to learn.
 Let’s start with the harmonica.

 The compact design of the harmonica is perfect for playing tunes and melodies wherever you are.
 I know of soldiers who ship out their harmonica to brighten up the mood of everyone else after a lull in the battle.